Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 2. Code all values as they are in your data dictionary
     - For example, 1 = strongly agree, 2 = agree, 3 = disagree, 4 = strongly disagree
     - Many times your tools assign a default value to your response options and these values may not align with what you've designated in your data dictionary
-    - In a tool such as Qualtrics you can do this using the “recode values” option
     - Again, participants will only see the text values but when you download your data, you will have the correct numeric values associated with each response option
     - As you edit your survey, continue to check that your coded values did not change due to reordering, removal, or addition of new response options
 3. Use data validation to reduce errors and missing data [@uk_data_service_quality_nodate]